bulatibrr/nyc-taxi-trip-duration/README.md

 # nyc-taxi-trip-duration
-Nwy York taxi trip duration with linear regression.
+New York taxi trip duration with linear regression.